webdriverio/webdriverio/GOVERNANCE.md

 #### Process for Adding TSC Members

 1. Add the GitHub user to the "WebdriverIO TSC" team
-1. Set the GitHub user to be have the "Owner" role for the WebdriverIO organization
+1. Set the GitHub user to have the "Owner" role for the WebdriverIO organization
 1. Invite to the Gitter TSC chatroom (`webdriverio/TSC`)
 1. Add the TSC member as an admin to WebdriverIO Twitter Account
 1. Tweet congratulations to the new TSC member from the WebdriverIO Twitter account